QuiltMC/developer-wiki/wiki/configuration/metadata/en.md

 ## `@SerializedNameConvention`

-- Usable on config classes
+- Usable on config classes, sections and fields
 - Can only be applied once per class

 Adds name convention metadata to each field inside the config class, which dictates a casing to be used when saving to the config.
 This will transform the default name of the field to apply the casing stored in the metadata.
 If the field has a serial name, that name will take priority over the transformed name from this annotation.
 Casing options are provided and documented in `NamingSchemes`.
+When used under a parent that also has this annotation, overwrites for that element only (for example, if a class is annotated with a certain scheme and a field inside the class is annotated with a different scheme, the field will take the scheme it's annotated with).

 ## `@Alias`